ps/web_terminal/README.md

 * I did this little side project to explore JavaScript a little bit.

 #####Disclaimer#####
 * The web terminal works best in Firefox.
-At the moment Chrome still works but the way backspace is being handeled is a little peculiar.
+At the moment Chrome and IE still works but the way backspace is being handeled is a little peculiar.
+Compatibility for those browsers is coming soon.